 Following are some of the prominent tools that hackers use to execute various processes:

 It is a security and port scanner and network exploration tool.
-Considering that it is an open-source, hackers have free access to it.
+Considering that it is open-source, hackers have free access to it.
 It also comes with cross-platform support.
 Nmap is generally used for managing service upgrade schedules, network inventory, monitoring uptime, etc.

 Moreover, you also get a binary package for Windows, Mach OS X, and Linux.
 Its powerful scanning abilities and ease of use have made it highly popular in the hacking community.